Complementary consistency semi-supervised learning for 3D left atrial image segmentation: Related work

 \subsection{Uncertainty estimation}

-Uncertainty estimation is crucial for extracting trustworthy information from unlabeled data and for lowering the randomness of predictions \citep{Chen_Uncertainty2022}. \citet{Yu_Uncertainty-aware2019} obtained uncertainty maps from the teacher model using Monte Carlo dropout, guiding the student model to gradually obtain reliable information.
-To learn high-confidence information, \citet{Zheng_Uncertainty2022} used uncertainty maps as weights for losses. \citet{Wu_Mutual_consistency2022} constructed three decoders with different upsampling methods and used mutual learning methods to obtain low-uncertainty predictions. \citet{Wang_tripled-uncertainty} employed a triple uncertainty-oriented framework that enabled the student model's three tasks to learn more reliable knowledge from the teacher model.
-Through mutual learning between the complementary auxiliary model and the main model, our method reduces the uncertainty in the complementary information.
+Uncertainty estimation helps reduce the randomness of predictions, and is crucial for learning reliable information from unlabeled data \citep{Chen_Uncertainty2022}.
+In \citep{Yu_Uncertainty-aware2019}, Monte Carlo sampling is used to obtain uncertainty maps from the teacher model, which guides the student model to gradually acquire reliable information. \citet{Zheng_Uncertainty2022} uses uncertainty maps as weights for the loss to learn high-confidence information. \citet{Wu_Mutual_consistency2022} constructs three different upsampling decoders and uses mutual learning to obtain low-uncertainty predictions. \citet{Wang_tripled-uncertainty} uses a triple uncertainty-guided framework, allowing the student model to obtain more reliable knowledge from the teacher model for all three tasks.
+Our method reduces uncertainty in complementary information through mutual learning between the complementary auxiliary models and the main model.